mebusy/notes/dev_notes/AI_CS188_BNs_Independence.md

 - So one interesting thing already comes up here.
 If you look at these 2 bayes nets, the 1st and the 2nd, they actually end up with the same set of independencies.
     - What that means is that if you want to represent a distribution over 3 variables X,Y, and Z, that represents something in the real world, whether you use the 1st one or the 2nd one, you'll be equally capable of capturing that distribution.
     - If somebody represents it with the 1st one, you can turn that into a new Bayes net structured like the 2nd one that represents the exact same distribution.
         - Because the assumptions you make by using the structure is the same.
-So they can represent the same distributions.
+So they can represent the same distributions, they are effectively equivalent structures.
     - On the other hand, if somebody gives you a distribution represented by the bottom Bayes net over here, that Bayes net makes no assumptions.
 So it's very unlikely that if you get such a distribution, you can then represent it by any of the other Bayes nets ?
 - Why do we even have both versions (the 1st and 2nd ones) if they can represent the same distributions anyway ?
     - Sometimes it's easier to specify one than the other.